lukelbd/climate-benchmarks/README.md

 | 120 | 3.9G (3) | NCO | **145.183** | 105.943 | 26.878 |

 ## Cheyenne interactive node: 60 level, 200 timesteps
-This time, the benchmarks were run on a Cheyenne HPC compute cluster interactive node, which is a shared resource consisting of approximately 72 cores.
+This time, the benchmark was run on a Cheyenne HPC compute cluster interactive node, which is a shared resource consisting of approximately 72 cores.

 | nlat | size (version) | name | real (s) | user (s) | sys (s) |
 | --- | --- | --- | --- | --- | --- |